Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 Therefore, I will cover the following topics superficially to provide a context for the demo.
 The text here includes numerous links to more in-depth information for those who want it.

-For those ***really really*** interested, it would be useful to at least skim over the linked material before the presentation.
+For those who are ***really really*** interested, it would be useful to at least skim over the linked material before the presentation.

 1. ***[Scenario](#1-scenario):*** Behavior analytic scenario as the motivation for the project.